 The reason why Skye marble was so highly prized is that it’s the only seam of true marble in Britain, and it’s so rich in colour it was used in the construction of the Vatican and was even used as jewellery.

-Today, the Marble Line serves as a gateway into the Red Cuillins as well as Boreraig Clearance Village (mentioned earlier) and it’s perhaps the best way to experience a side of Skye that’s off the usual tourist routes.
+Today, walking the Marble Line is a great way to see the Red Cuillin mountains as well as the Boreraig Clearance Village (mentioned earlier) and it’s easily one of the best things to do in Skye with a dog.

 The track is open to cyclists and walkers but it’s quite a short route at 5 miles return so shouldn’t take much more than 3 hours to complete on foot.